Inshutipatrick/Guess-My-Number/README.md

 #**Guess My Number**

 ##**Description**
-Guess-My-Number is my one of the project i built during my studies with HTML, CSS and JavaScript.
+Dive into the thrilling world of Guess-My-Number, where strategy, and excitement come together to deliver an unforgettable gaming experience!
+Whether you’re a casual gamer or a hardcore enthusiast, Guess-My-Number offers something for everyone.
+(I built during my studies with HTML, CSS and JavaScript)

 ##**Features**
 Responsive design for mobile and desktop